dahall/Vanara/System/AssemblyReport.md

 RegistryEventArgs | Argument used in `RegistryEventMonitor` events.
 RegistryEventMonitor | Watches the Windows Registry for any changes.
 ServiceControllerExtension | Extension methods for `ServiceController`.
+SharedDevice | Represents a shared device on a computer.
+SharedDevices | Represents all the shared devices on a computers.
 SystemShutdown | Provides access to system shutdown, restart, lock and notifications.
 VirtualDisk | Class that represents a virtual disk and allows for performing actions on it.
 This wraps most of the methods found in virtdisk.h.
 VirtualDiskMetadata | Supports getting and setting metadata on a virtual disk.